When to Schedule Commercial Painting in Asheville in 2026

 Asheville's Dry Window and the Commercial Schedule

 The dry window is the only honest answer to "when should we paint our building."
-Asheville averages 36 inches of rain annually, with 70 percent of that falling between October and March.
+Asheville averages about 45 inches of rain a year, and the heaviest of it falls in summer through afternoon thunderstorms and tropical-system remnants.
 Exterior coatings need three to five consecutive dry days, surface temperatures above 50 degrees F, and humidity under 85 percent for proper cure.
-Those conditions exist in a roughly 14 week stretch from late June through mid-September.
+Those conditions are most reliable from late summer into the long, dry fall stretch through October.

-From late June into mid-September, Asheville reliably hits the temperature, humidity, and dry-stretch thresholds modern acrylic and elastomeric coatings require.
-Daytime highs sit in the low 70s, overnight lows stay above the dew point, and the valley fog typically lifts by 10 a.m.
-Most professional Asheville commercial painters block-book their entire crew calendar across this window by April.
-Calling in July to schedule an August job is roughly six weeks too late.
+From late summer into October, Asheville reliably hits the temperature, humidity, and dry-stretch thresholds modern acrylic and elastomeric coatings require.
+Once the summer storm pattern breaks, daytime highs ease into comfortable ranges, humidity drops, and the morning valley fog burns off early.
+Most professional Asheville commercial painters block-book their fall crew calendar months in advance.
+Calling at the start of fall to schedule an October job is usually several weeks too late.

-When the Marine Layer Lifts and Why It Matters
+When the Morning Fog Lifts and Why It Matters

 Interior Commercial Painting Has a Different Calendar